yangyinqi/zf_vimrc.vim/README.md

 ### YouCompleteMe

 * require much time to install the plugin for first time
-* doesn't work under Windows, it's too hard to config it, and it would fallback to clang_complete in this config
+* quite hard to config under Windows, not recommended
 * semantic complete keymap should be `<tab>`, and should trigger automatically when you start typing
 * use `<tab>` to move between params after function completion